Stocks fall, dollar gains after Trump gets coronavirus

 Germany's benchmark 10-year bond was down around 0.7 basis point at -0.536% DE10YT=RR.

-Reporting by Herbert Lash in New York and Elizabeth Howcroft; additional reporting by Rachel Armstrong in London; editing by Tomasz Janowski, David Evans and Jonathan Oatis
+Reporting by Herbert Lash in New York and Elizabeth Howcroft; additional reporting by Rachel Armstrong in London; editing by Tomasz Janowski, David Evans, Jonathan Oatis and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.